Accident at Work

 If you are to be awarded compensation you have to prove:

-- That your employer owed you a duty of care – this basically means they are required to ensure you can work in safe working conditions
+- That your employer owed you a duty of care – put simply your employer must make sure you work in safe working conditions

-- That your employer breached their duty of care – this means they did not take appropriate steps to ensure your safety e.g. if you were operating a dangerous machine or if you slipped or tripped on a slippery surface.
+- That your employer breached their duty of care – this means that your employer did not take appropriate steps to ensure your safety e.g. not providing suitable work equipment or training or if you slipped or tripped on a slippery surface.

-There is normally a 3 year time limit on personal injury claims with a few exceptions (children can claim until 3 years after their 18th birthday).
-You should always contact a solicitor to progress your claim as delay can often weaken your prospects of success.
+There is normally a 3 year time limit on personal injury claims with a few exceptions.
+You should always contact our expert solicitors ASAP to progress your claim as delay can often weaken your prospects of success.
 Make a free enquiry here.